 - Seek the help of the physical therapist for rehabilitation exercises to strengthen the spine and lessen the pain.

 - Prescribed opioids to relieve of the severe pain and the inflammation.

-- Injection of prescribed medication to block the nerves in area of the body from sending pain signals to the brain or nerve block.
+- Lastly, injection of prescribed medication to block the nerves in area of the body from sending pain signals to the brain or nerve block.